home-assistant/home-assistant.io/source/_components/notify.telegram.markdown

   required: false
   type: string
 authentication:
-  description: Set to 'digest' to use HTTP digest authentication, defaults to 'basic'.
+  description: Set to 'digest' to use HTTP digest authentication.
   required: false
+  default: basic
   type: string
 keyboard:
   description: List of rows of commands, comma-separated, to make a custom keyboard.